How to compile Emacs with native compilation on Windows

 scoop install msys2

-Next step is to install required msys2 packages for the build.
+Next step is to install the required msys2 packages for the build.
 Type the following inside a msys shell.

 # bring first all packages up to date